Ryan Fitzpatrick: Personal life

-On June 24, 2006, Fitzpatrick married Liza Barber, who he met while they were students at Harvard.
+On June 24, 2006, Fitzpatrick married Liza Barber, whom he met while they were students at Harvard.
 The couple have three sons and four daughters.
 Fitzpatrick never removes his wedding ring, including during games; he stated in a 2011 interview it was "important for [him] not to take it off".
 He was named the fifth-smartest athlete in sports by Sporting News in 2010.

 Fitzpatrick is known for his beard, which he began growing out during his time with the Bills in the 2010s.
 Fitzpatrick has jokingly referred to himself as "the Amish Rifle."

 Fitzpatrick continues to support the Bills, attending the Bills' wild card playoff game against the New England Patriots in 2021 where he took off his shirt in the stands despite freezing weather.
 Fitzpatrick has repeated the feat twice to the pleasure of Bills fans, once while interviewing Josh Allen after a Thursday Night Football game, and again while "leading the charge" before a 2024 playoff game against the Baltimore Ravens.
 Fitzpatrick names Allen as his favorite quarterback to watch.